Yni-Viar/HumanShaders/README.md

 This is a work in progress and not actively maintained, don't expect frequent updates (or updates at all).
-Instead, use these shaders as base for your project, changing it to better suit your needs.
+Instead, use these shaders as base for your project, changing them to better suit your needs.

 # Licensing